uqmars/constitution/Constitution.md

 ## 27 LIFE MEMBERSHIP

-27.1 The honourary title of Life Member may be presented to former Executives via special resolution at a general meeting of The Club.
+27.1 The honorary title of Life Member may be presented to former Executives via special resolution at a general meeting of The Club.
 This title is intended to honour those that have made significant contributions to The Club and have since remained close to it.

 27.2 Such resolution is bound by the same rules as are outlined for special resolutions in section 22 regarding the alteration of rules.